advanced-cropper/vue-advanced-cropper/example/docs/tutorials/customize-appearance.md

 ### Image

-You can apply different effects (for example blurring) to image by passing custom class name to `imageClassname` prop.
+You can apply different effects (for example blurring) to image by passing custom class name to `imageClass` prop.
 By default it has `0.5` only opacity.

 ### Background

 Background is literally background directly under image.
-By default it's black rectangle, but you are able to change, let's say, its color by passing class name to `backgroundClassname` prop.
+By default it's black rectangle, but you are able to change, let's say, its color by passing class name to `backgroundClass` prop.

 ## Styling notice